Scarab911/income-expense-react/README.md

 _MY FIRST REACT APP_

-__For Learning purpose only__
+**For Learning purpose only**

-- Creatting a app for expense tracker.
+- Creatting a app of expense tracker.
 - React
 - hooks
 - materials